tomellericcardo/EVIL-ESP/deauther/README.md

 At the moment, this program works fine with a headless setup: when powering up the device, it will scan nearby networks and it will look for two access points with the same SSID.
 In that case, it will start to deauthenticate all client devices of the protected one (so it's easy to use alongside your main device performing an evil twin attack).

 If it can't find any duplicated access point within a minute, it will start to deauthenticate all networks.

-## To do
-- Log target devices and deauthentication frames counter